Head of chambers

 Mini-pupillages are available in March/April, July, September and December of each year.
 Places are limited.
 Please see our website for details.

-Pupils receive an award of £65,000, part of which may be advanced during the BPTC year.
+Award from £75,000, part of which may be advanced during the BPTC year.
 Pupils also have the opportunity to do fee-earning work during their second six.

 Admiralty & shipping

 Shipping law is one of the oldest and most developed branches of commercial law.

 An aviation barrister will be used in disputes from everything from aircraft leasing and insurance to disasters, hijackings and theft.

 Barristers and banks generally cross paths when something costly has gone wrong in relation to a transaction or product.

 Contentious construction work involves the resolution of disputes by way of litigation, mediation, adjudication or arbitration.